 If you change jobs, your new employer will likely set you up a new pension and you’ll stop paying into your old one.
 The money in your old pension will still be yours.
 But you can’t cash in a pension from an old employer until you’re at least 55, which means it can be easy to forget all about it – especially if you’ve changed jobs a lot and you have lots of old pensions lying around!

-Consolidating your pensions can come with a whole host of positives, such as saving you money, growing your savings quicker, making them easier to manage… the list goes on!
+Consolidating your pensions can come with a whole host of positives, such as saving you money, growing your pension savings quicker, making them easier to manage… the list goes on!
 Here’s the lowdown.

 1. Less likely to get lost